tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 docker rm validator
 `
 # Appendix B
-This work is only intended for myself at this stage.
-It is a record of my personal experience installing Casper today.
+This work is only intended for sandpit testing on a fresh Ubuntu instance this stage.
+It is just a record of my personal experience installing Casper today.
 This work is not endorsed.
-It is not recommended for use yet.
-The content of this work is based on https://hackmd.io/s/Hk6UiFU7z by @karlfloersch < https://github.com/karlfloersch >.
+It is not recommended for use and carries no guarantees.